galaxyproject/SARS-CoV-2/cheminformatics/README.md

 [5] Leung et al., SuCOS is Better than RMSD for Evaluating Fragment Elaboration and Docking Poses, doi:10.26434/chemrxiv.8100203.v1

-In addition we will be looking at newly released data here &#8594; [Updates: Analysis of additional data](updates)
+In addition we will be looking at newly released data here &#8594; [Updates: Analysis of additional data](Histories)

- The analyses have been performed using the [Galaxy](http://galaxyproject.org) platform and open source tools from [BioConda](https://bioconda.github.io/).
-Tool runs used [de.NBI](https://www.denbi.de/) and [STFC](https://stfc.ukri.org/) cloud resources.
+The experiments have been performed using the [Galaxy](http://galaxyproject.org) platform and open source tools from [BioConda](https://bioconda.github.io/) and [conda-forge](https://conda-forge.org/).
+Tools were run using cloud resources provided by [de.NBI](https://www.denbi.de/) and [STFC](https://stfc.ukri.org/).

  <p align="center">